 There will undoubtedly be some compliance challenges as the new permit requirement is implemented, particularly with regard to the lead time necessary to obtain a permit prior to an international shipments and the information which must be furnished in the application process.
 At the present time, one-time shipping permits carry a $100 fee, although frequent international shippers can obtain a three-year master file permit for $200 and individual shipment permits (valid for six months) at $5 each.

 The rosewood listing does include some minor exemptions, including (a) non-commercial shipments (e.g.,, international travel by musicians) with a total weight of 10 kg or less, (b) parts and derivatives of Siamese (aka Thai) rosewood, and (c) all products originating and exported from Mexico.

 NAMM plans further activities to keep members informed of the new requirements.
 An educational session will be scheduled at the NAMM Show in Anaheim in January, 2017 and, if necessary, an informational webinar will be scheduled before then.
 In the meantime, NAMM government affairs representatives will be meeting with FWS officials to determine the most efficient means of compliance.

 - Update, 9/1/16: Action on Rosewood has Broad Implications

 Before embarking on the permit process for traveling with individual instruments, it's critical to understand as much as possible about the rules and limitations that apply to travel with permits.
-For tips, best practices, charts, templates, forms, and a lot more, link here
+View tips, best practices, charts, templates, forms, and more.